PAST2212/domainthreat/README.md

 **Current Version 3.12**

-**New in Version: 3.0**
-  -  Add more Subdomain Scans via dnsdumpster and subdomain.center
-  -  Add Feature "Email Availability": Check if domain is ready for receiving mails (by mx record) or ready for sending mails (by SPF record and dmarc record)
-  -  Bug Fixes in CSV Output
-  -  Improve Readability of code
-  -  Add Feature "parked domains": Check if domain is parked or not (experimental)

 Here you can find a Domain Monitoring tool.
 You can monitor your company brands (e.g. "amazon"), your mailing domains (e.g. "companygroup) or other words.

 # **Motivation**